Skip to main content

 • Money — immutable value object for amounts (BigInt-based, currency-aware)

-• ProtocolAdapter — interface that x402 and L402 adapters implement
+• ProtocolAdapter — interface that x402, L402, and MPP adapters implement for one-shot payments

 • ChainSelection — multi-chain negotiation logic (EVM vs SVM)